Medicinal Plants, Colonial Weeds, and Biodiversity Loss an article about this series on The Collation, a Folger Shakespeare Library blog.

 About this series

+Each painting in this series functions as a page in a deconstructed manuscript.
 My illustrations are inspired by the medieval stylistic qualities of the original woodblocks: symmetry, symbolism and simplicity of form.
-I copy excerpts from the Herbarius Latinus text using brush and ink calligraphy, and write marginalia in cursive script along the borders of each raw canvas “page”, using modern botanical terminology to describe each plant.
-The chemical formulae of herbicides recommended to kill each plant decorate the lower border.
-These toxic chemicals have cumulative, detrimental effects that disrupt entire ecosystems, from microbes through mammals, further escalating biodiversity decline across multiple species.
+I copy excerpts from the Herbarius Latinus text using brush and ink calligraphy, and write botanical terminology as marginalia along the vertical borders.
+The chemical formulae of herbicides recommended to eradicate each species decorate the lower borders.
+This layered visual language contrasts the historical value of these plants with their present-day status as weeds, and underscores both the resilience and fragility of contemporary ecosystems.

-By focusing on weeds, I highlight the interconnection of all species, as ongoing habitat loss, chemical inputs and climate change accelerate the global biodiversity crisis.
+By focusing on weeds, I highlight the interconnection and value of all species, as ongoing habitat loss, chemical inputs and climate change accelerate the global biodiversity crisis.

 This series supported through an Artist Research Fellowship at the Folger Shakespeare Library, Washington, DC.